duststorm/makehuman/trunk/makehuman/docs/source/dev_manual_licensing1.rst

 From time to time the MakeHuman Team may release other application code in various forms.
 Unless otherwise explicitly stated this application code is also covered by the GNU GPL.
 For example, the MakeTarget scripts for use with the Blender Modeling application are distributed under the GNU GPL and the MakeHuman morph target files that they generate are covered by this license.

 Meshes generated or converted using any such tools are covered by the Mesh licensing statements below.
-Such application code is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Such application code is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or fiTNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.